spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/handling-uploads-with-livewire.md

 To clear out an uploaded file from being displayed, you can call `clearMedia()`.
 This method will only clear the uploaded file from view, uploaded files will not be deleted.

-If you are using multiple attachment components and only want to clear out specificy ones, pass the name of component to `clearMedia`.
+If you are using multiple attachment components and only want to clear out specific ones, pass the name of component to `clearMedia`.

 ```php
 $this->clearMedia('myUpload')